BARRING CUSTOMERS FROM LIBRARY PREMISES

 • If the customer is under the age of eighteen (18), the customer’s parent or legal guardian shall be informed of the barring and of the parent/guardian’s opportunity to respond.
 The appeal request shall be made, and any appeal heard, in the same manner as for adults except that a parent or guardian must be present during the appeal regarding a minor.

-• The Facilities Coordinator shall mail, via certified mail, return receipt requested, notice of barring to the customer or to a minor’s parent or guardian at the barred customer’s last known address.
+• The Facilities Coordinator shall mail notice of barring to the customer or to a minor’s parent or guardian at the barred customer’s last known address.
 The mailing shall be sufficient notice, regardless whether the addressee signs the return receipt.

 • Any customer who is barred for more than fourteen (14) calendar days may request an appeal.
-The appeal shall be in writing and addressed to:
+The appeal shall be made by calling the MRCPL Business Office or in writing and addressed to:

 Attention: Appeals – Business Office